This post is also available in: Italiano (Italian)

 This 10 day Italy itinerary will drive you through Naples, Amalfi Coast, Capri, Castellabate, Matera, Salento and Gargano National park.

-Because you will explore many amazing beaches, I think the best time to plan this trip is Spring or a very early Summer.
+Because you will explore many amazing beaches, I think the best time to plan this trip to Italy is Spring or a very early Summer.
 Remember that these areas are loved by the Italians and thus June, July and August will be expensive and overcrowded: avoid these months at all costs!

 Day 1 to 4: Naples, Amalfi Coast, Capri/Pompeii, Castellabate